anokta/barelymusician/README.md

       // Set an instrument note on.
       instrument.SetNoteOn(/*pitch=*/1.0f);
-      // Schedule a one-off task to set the instrument note off after half a beat. performer.ScheduleOneOffTask([&]() { instrument.SetNoteOff(/*pitch=*/1.0f); },
+      // Schedule a one-off task to set the instrument note off after half a beat.
+      // TODO(#147): Update this with the task refactor. performer.ScheduleOneOffTask([&]() { instrument.SetNoteOff(/*pitch=*/1.0f); },
                                    performer.GetPosition() + 0.5);
     },